fleizean/workflow-timer/README.md

 ## 📋 Overview

-Workflow Timer is a beautiful, minimalist desktop application for tracking your work hours.
+Workflow is a beautiful, minimalist desktop application for tracking your work hours.
 Built with Electron and SQLite, it helps you stay motivated with streak tracking, daily targets, and detailed work session history.

 ## ✨ Features